LiorKogan/V1/README.md

     Codd, Zaniolo, and many others proposed using two or more types of _null_ instead of a 'generic' _null_, but this approach remains mainly theoretical.
 In practice, _null_ values often have no consistent semantics.
 For a _birth date_ property, a _null_ value would likely represent an unknown birth date, but for a _death date_ property, a _null_ value may represent that the date on which the person died is unknown (_applicable missing_), that the person is still alive (_inapplicable_), or that it is unknown if the person is still alive (_no information_).

     Though _null_ value semantics is not usually defined as part of the data model, the semantics of operators and functions is well-defined for _null_ values.
 E.g., what is the result of (yesterday's date < person's death date) when the death date is _null_?
 Often, _null_ values represent _applicable missing_ and _no information_, while _magic values_ (e.g., "9999-12-31" for dates) represent _inapplicable_ values.

-- Each entity, each relationship, and each action has a single type (string).
-Entities of the same type are semantically homogeneous.
-The same is true also for relationships and for actions.
-Types can be assigned based on many universals (qualities), e.g., _person_ entities, _red_ entities, _owner_ entities.
-Many times types are assigned in accordance with the following guidelines:
-  - Repetition of existence: there are multiple entities of the same type, multiple relationships of the same type,  and multiple actions of the same type.
-  - Repetition of features: entities of the same type have features of the same types.
-The same is true also for relationships and for actions.
-  - Repetitions of actions: entities of the same type 'have' actions of the same types.
-  - Repetition of relationships: pairs of entities of the same pair of entity-types have relationships of the same types.
-  - Type consistency: an entity's type, a relationship's type, and an action's type do not change over time.

-  Note that the property graph data model does not define types of entities, relationships, and actions, nor it defines their features.
-Such definitions may be specified in a property graph schema (see next section).

 _n_-ary relationships, where _n_ > 2, are not supported, but this poses no practical limitation, as any _n_-ary relationship, _n_ > 2, can be reframed as an entity and _n_ binary relationships.
 Consider, for example, a ternary relationship, where Person _A_ sells Horse _H_ to Person _B_.
 Instead, one can reframe this data as a _Sale_ entity _S_, a _seller_ relationship from _S_ to _A_, a _buyer_ relationship from _S_ to _B_, and a _sold_ relationship from _S_ to _H_.